This page provides updates on recent changes to operational policies at the WSIB, policy clarifications, and our policy agenda.

 The revised policy includes revisions to meet Accessibility for Ontarians with Disabilities Act, 2005 standards for tables.
 The table in the policy now includes a header and cells have been reformatted to improve readability for people using assistive technologies.

-Below is the policy that was in place and effective prior to January 1, 2023:
+Policy that was in place and effective prior to January 1, 2023:

-Below is a comparison document of the new and prior versions:
+Comparison document of the new and prior versions:

 - *